 Can The Great Pacific Garbage Patch Be Cleaned Up?

-Unfortunately because the garbage patch is so far away from any one country's coastline, no particular country wants to be responsible for providing the large amount of money needed to clean it up.
+Unfortunately, because the garbage patch is so far away from any one country's coastline, no particular country wants to be responsible for providing a large amount of money needed to clean it up.
 Moore, who discovered the patch, believes that if any one nation were to clean up the patch, it would completely bankrupt them.
 There are however many international organizations and individuals that have dedicated themselves to preventing the patch from increasing in size.
 Cleaning up marine debris is very difficult and the NOAA has estimated that in one year, 67 ships would only be able to clean up less than one percent of the garbage in the North Pacific Ocean.

 With individuals and environmental organizations working hard to raise awareness about trash in our oceans, there is hope that at the very least, we can prevent the issue from getting worse.
-By using less disposables and plastics, everyone can do their part to ensure that in the future our oceans will be able to sustain the immense amount of life that they are currently home to.
+By using fewer disposables and plastics, everyone can do their part to ensure that in the future our oceans will be able to sustain the immense amount of life that they are currently home to.

 - The Great Pacific Garbage Patch

 - How Big is the Great Pacific Garbage Patch?